g24m3630/Epic-car/README.md

 Assumptions: [State ANY assumptions about how you expect the system will be used or run]

 Limitations: The game does not include a save/load system or a way to store high scores or game progress between sessions.
-The program is developed for desktop systems and does not have mobile or tablet support.The game cannot be restarted until after the player has lost the current game.
+The program is developed for desktop systems and does not have mobile or tablet support.